FIN 130 Principles of Bank Operations (3)

 After successful completion of this course, students will be able to:

-- Outcome 2: Describe how the evolution of the U.S. banking system has led to opportunities and responsibilities for banks and bank employees today.
+- Outcome 1: Describe the evolution of the U.S. banking system.

-- Outcome 12: Explain the financial statements banks use and describe their asset/liability management, loan and investment return maximization, expense and risk control, financial performance monitoring and budgeting.
+- Outcome 5: Explain the financial statements banks use and describe asset/liability management and bank performance metrics.